 - Māori Women’s Welfare League;

 - The board may approve leave without pay for pre-examination study and shall approve leave on pay for time spent sitting examinations plus necessary travelling time.

 - The board shall grant leave on pay to principals who are awarded a prestigious scholarship or fellowship (as defined by the Secretary for Education from time to time) for the duration of the contract plus reasonable travelling time.

 Leave with or without pay may be granted for the following purposes subject to the criteria set out below being met:

-- Where a principal is prevented from traveling from their home to work because of an emergency situation outside of the control of the principal (up to seven days’ leave with pay may be granted) provided that this provision is for emergencies only.
+- Where a principal is prevented from travelling from their home to work because of an emergency situation outside of the control of the principal (up to seven days’ leave with pay may be granted) provided that this provision is for emergencies only.
 Approval shall not be given where the principal has advance notice or in circumstances where the principal could be reasonably expected to have foreseen the situation arising.
 Where practicable the principal is to inform the school of the reasons for the absence and is required to return to duty as soon as possible.
 Full details of the case shall be submitted.

 - Search and Rescue.
 Where a principal is a member of an authorised search and rescue organization and is requested by a responsible authority to take part in a search and rescue operation (leave with pay).
 Written evidence of the principal’s participation in the search from the appropriate authority mentioned above is to be submitted to the board.

 - Outward Bound.
 Principals selected for Outward Bound courses should, if possible, take the course during the long vacation.
 Where there are overlaps with term time and the board supports the principal’s attendance leave with pay up to one week may be granted.

 - Where a principal is participating in an overseas tour by a school party approved by the board (leave with or without pay for the duration of the tour).

 - Rotary Group Exchange Tours